The truth is, we didn’t really know what we were buying into.

 However, as I mentioned, the truth was, we didn’t really know Lagos.
 What, really, had we bought into?

-After last week’s Live and Invest in Portugal Conference in Carvoeiro concluded, Lief and I made the 30-minute drive back to Lagos and installed ourselves in our little apartment for a long weekend.
+Sometime after we bought, Lief and I installed ourselves in our little apartment for a long weekend.

 Arriving at dinnertime Friday, I was intimidated by the crowds.
 This is peak season, and Lagos’ narrow cobblestoned streets and squares were overflowing with holiday-goers.